-The rules are based on certain principles derived from the European Union's Directive on Takeover Bids (2004/25/EC).
+The rules are based on certain principles derived from the Directive.
 These principles should provide guidance in situations not covered specifically by the rules or where the rules do not prove to be appropriate in a specific case.

 These principles are as follows: